VizDz/VizDz/README.md

 - 🌱 I’m currently learning more Coding Stuffs

-- 📫 How to reach me: kevinputra721@gmail.com
+- 📫 How to reach me : kevinputra721@gmail.com

 - ⚡ Fun fact: Memes are Enjoyable, I likes Memes & Usually creates it.